maomaokong/dockerQuickNotes/DockerQuickNotes03-Practice.md

         mongodb-data:
             driver: local
     ```
-    * **Docker Compose** will takes care of creating a common Network for container under the same yaml file by default.
+    * **Docker Compose** will take care of creating a shared Network for the container under the same YAML file by default.
 4. Authenticate Docker client to the AWS ECR public registry.
 Authentication tokens are valid for 12 hours.
 Refer to this [AWS article](https://docs.aws.amazon.com/AmazonECR/latest/public/public-registries.html#public-registry-auth).
     ```bash
     $ docker run \